Network environment requirements

 - must be accessible by HTTP on 127.0.0.1

 It is possible to configure some of the ports used.
-Check the Configuration Tool in your OutSystems installation directory to learn more.
+Check the Configuration Tool documentation to learn more.

 The table below details the ports that need to be accessible in each server of an OutSystems environment for publication and runtime connectivity.
 If a server has both roles (Controller and Front-End), then consider the ports for both profiles on that server.